ec-jrc/jeolib-pyjeo/doc/1_intro.rst

    myattributeZ = myobject.properties.getAttributeZ()

-Design of pyJEO
+Design of pyjeo
 ---------------

 Design in C++
 ^^^^^^^^^^^^^

-The pyJEO package largely depends of the JIPlib library, which is implemented in C++ and contains three main classes: Jim, JimList and VectorOgr (see :numref:`Fig:jiplib_classes`).
-Each of these classes is represented by a Python proxy class in pyJEO: Jim, JimList and JimVec.
+The pyjeo package largely depends of the JIPlib library, which is implemented in C++ and contains three main classes: Jim, JimList and VectorOgr (see :numref:`Fig:jiplib_classes`).
+Each of these classes is represented by a Python proxy class in pyjeo: Jim, JimList and JimVec.
 In addition to the methods from the C++ class JimList, the Python class JimList inherits all methods from a Python list (e.g., :code:`len`, :code:`append`, :code:`extend`, :code:`insert`, :code:`remove`, :code:`count`)

 .. _Fig:jiplib_classes: